2040 Comprehensive Plan

 - “Environmental Enhancement” is a new land use designation that prioritizes the environmental benefits that certain parcels provide which includes stormwater management, tree canopy preservation, biodiversity, or potentially other benefits.
-While many of these sites are currently undeveloped, some are paved areas in close proximity to waterways that should be enhanced to provide improved environmental benefit.
+While many of these sites are currently undeveloped, some are paved and/or minimally developed areas in close proximity to waterways that should be enhanced to provide improved environmental benefit.

 - “Recreational Enhancement” replaces “Recreation” as a new land use designation that encompasses all existing parks and other areas best intended for active recreational open space.